How to Apply for Financial Aid (Step 1)

 •If you provided a valid email address when you applied, you'll get an email within a few days after the submission of your FAFSA from the USDE.
 The email will contain a secure link so you can access your SAR on the Web.
 (If you have a "blocked" folder in your email files, check it.
 The email from the US Department of Education might go there instead of to your inbox.)

 Please maintain your email accounts properly and accurately - safeguard against full mailboxes and account closures.
 This is true not only for email from Department of Education (USDE) in response to your FAFSA or for reminders for you to re-apply for financial aid but also for College email once your FAFSA information has been received.
+(Do not set up your account with your HS related e mail address, as you will not have access to that e mail after HS graduation.)
 Students are reminded to allow emails with extensions ed.gov to go to their mailbox rather than trash and to keep email address used to apply for Federal Aid active and to keep their email and mailing addresses current on their Student Aid Report.

 •The USDE will send a reminder between mid- September to mid-January to all renewal eligible applicants with a valid e-mail address.

 •If the student has not reapplied by April, the USDE will send follow up e-mail reminders.

 Now the Department of Education will process your application and send you a Student Aid Report (SAR).